Cyber Monday may be over, but great prices are here to stay.

 Functions best to induce high volumes of sweat, reducing water weight with patented Wear-resistant Silver-Heat REG V2.0 fabric.
-Is also wind and waterproof, making it possible for outside wear.
+It's also wind and waterproof, making it possible for outside wear.

 Recommended that you size up for a looser fit.

 This suit is made with SweatTech anti-rip neoprene fabric, which is proven to burn calories and increase your metabolism by 20.8%.
 It also has breathable mesh that runs down its side and arms to maximize airflow.

 Material is slightly restrictive when worn during workouts.

 A lightweight option made with polymer fabric that maximizes your sweat output within 10 minutes of exercising.
 Comfortable enough to wear for working out or as a casual all-day choice.

 Consider sizing up if you have a longer torso.

 Neckline, waist, and cuffs all have a built-in elastic band to fully secure your body.
 Includes over 4 zippered pockets to safely store your workout accessories.
 Machine-washable, making it easy to clean.
 Offered in multiple colors.